clbarnes/catmaid_publish/README.md

 # catmaid_publish

-For the latest version, see here: https://github.com/clbarnes/catmaid_publish
+For the latest version, see here: https://github.com/clbarnes/catmaid_publish ;
+for docs see here: https://clbarnes.github.io/catmaid_publish

 Scripts for publishing data from CATMAID